gomdopi/dev-env-setup/zsh/README.md

     >
     >   where `repo` would be a one-line file containing just the personal access token
     >
+    >   You could also directly copy in your personal access token
+    >
-    >   You could also directly copy in your personal access token.
-I just set it up this way so my token isn't exposed
+    >   I just set it up this way so my token isn't exposed

     [Creating A Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)